moshoodabdullahi/fcc-penguin/README.md

-# FCC-PENGUIN
+# FCC PENGUIN

-> A basic HTML and CSS element to illustrate styling.
+> A penguin project built using animation, transform to rotate elements and scale them.

 ![screenshot](./_C__projects_fcc_fcc-penguin_index.html.png)

-Additional description about the project and its features.
+# This PR adds penguin webpage using animation, transform to rotate elements and scale them.

 ## Built With

 - HTML5 elements
   - `div`.
 - CSS properties
+  - CSS transform such as `rotate`,
+  - CSS transition such as `ease-in-out`,
   - CSS Variables for reusable CSS values,
+  - CSS pseudo class selector such as `:root`,
+  - CSS animation such as `infinite wave` and so on,
+  - Typography such as `font-size`, `font-family`, and so on,
-  - CSS Media Query for page responsiveness using `@keyframes` rule,
+  - CSS Keyframe for page responsiveness using `@keyframes` rule
-  - CSS Positioning `rotate`,
   - CSS Background for page aesthetic using `background-color`, `background`.
-  - `body`.
 - Linters
   - [Prettier](https://prettier.io/),
   - [Stylelint](https://stylelint.io/).